 Nancy Terry was born in 1927, in Ogdensburg, New York, on the St. Lawrence River.
 She attended Ogdensburg Free Academy High School where she was active in cheerleading, tennis, skiing, and athletics.
 Later, she graduated at the top of her class from the School of Nursing at the University of Rochester, completing her training at the Highland Hospital in Rochester.
 Nancy enjoyed an active lifestyle, including snow skiing, ice skating, swimming and antique collecting, but her favorite hobbies were gardening, painting, and photography, which she continued to pursue for most of her long life.

 Nancy later relocated to Texas and for over forty-five years was married to Howard L. Terry.
 In 1986, Nancy and Howard founded the Terry Foundation, a non-profit entity dedicated to providing four-year scholarships to Texas residents for attendance at Texas universities.
-Named in 2010 as the National Scholarship Provider of the Year, the Foundation is chartered to exist into perpetuity and will continue to provide scholarships for Texas students after Nancy and Howard Terry’s deaths.
+Named in 2010 as the National Scholarship Provider of the Year, the Foundation will continue to provide scholarships for Texas students after Nancy and Howard Terry’s deaths.

 Nancy and Howard Terry were honored many times over the years for humanitarian and philanthropic leadership.
 In 2001, they were honored by President George H. W. Bush’s selection as one of the national Points of Light.
 In 2011, the Houston City Council proclaimed March 22nd as Nancy and Howard Terry Day in honor of their contributions to the city.
 Most recently, the Terrys were named recipients of the prestigious Sterling C. Evans Medal, awarded by the Texas A&M University Foundation.
 The Terrys were the first non-TAMU graduates to ever receive this recognition.